 Bus companies have a duty to ensure that their drivers receive adequate and proper training and have passed background checks.
 Bus companies also have an obligation to make sure that their drivers have enough rest between shifts.
 Overtired bus drivers are more likely to be involved in accidents.

 Bus companies should have safety policies in place with regard to the scheduling of drivers.
-Bus drivers should be prohibited from engaging in distracted driving, including texting or talking on cellphones while behind the wheel.
+Bus drivers should be prohibited from engaging in distracted driving, including texting or talking on cellphones, while behind the wheel.

-Bus accidents can leave victims with serious, permanent and life-threatening injuries that can impact an individual for a lifetime.
+Bus accidents and rollovers can leave victims with serious, permanent and life-threatening injuries that can impact an individual for a lifetime.
 The size and weight of even a small bus can be devastating and even deadly to other motorists, bicyclists and pedestrians.

 Here’s a list of some common types of injuries suffered by bus accident victims: